-Austria Election: Sebastian Kurz Expected To Regain Power
+Austria Election: Sebastian Kurz Poised To Regain Power

 Co-opting an anti-migrant message

-The Ibiza scandal dented the Freedom Party's support but not by much.
+Sunday's election results show that the Ibiza scandal hurt the party more than expected.

-About one in five Austrians still support the Freedom Party, including retired IT administrator Kurt Blind, who runs a monthly meeting of party faithful at a beer-and-schnitzel restaurant in Vienna.
+Public opinion polls had showed about one in five Austrians supporting the party.

+One is retired IT administrator Kurt Blind, who runs a monthly meeting of party faithful at a beer-and-schnitzel restaurant in Vienna.

 "We may not have as many members as the other parties yet," he said in an interview in June.
 "But each month we grow."

-The party has won support with its anti-migrant rhetoric, polished in 2015, when a million asylum-seekers and migrants arrived in Europe.
+The party had won support with its anti-migrant rhetoric, polished in 2015, when a million asylum-seekers and migrants arrived in Europe.

-Sebastian Kurz rose to prominence in Austrian politics by trying co-opt that hardline rhetoric and serve it up through "his clean-cut, millennial blandness" as a way to make it more palatable, says Nina Horaczek, an investigative reporter at the Austrian weekly Falter who co-wrote a biography of Kurz.
+Kurz rose to prominence in Austrian politics by trying co-opt that hardline rhetoric and serve it up through "his clean-cut, millennial blandness" as a way to make it more palatable, says Nina Horaczek, an investigative reporter at the Austrian weekly Falter, who co-wrote a biography of Kurz.

 "He did not understand that repeating hardline anti-immigrant rhetoric in a nicer tone does not defeat far-right populists," she says.
 "It makes them stronger."

 The Freedom Party's influence was most obvious in migration policy.
-The government cut benefits for migrant families, banned headscarves in elementary schools, and threatened to force new asylum-seekers to work for less than $2 an hour.
-Dorms housing asylum-seekers were renamed "departure centers."
+The government cut benefits for migrant families, banned headscarves in elementary schools and threatened to force new asylum-seekers to work for less than $2 an hour.
+Dormitories housing asylum-seekers were renamed "departure centers."

 In the town of Traiskirchen, just outside Vienna, Afghan asylum-seeker Daoud Saidi got the message.